The Clear Edge

 Activity 1: Deep-dive strategy sessions (8 hours weekly)

 These sessions were where she solved the client’s core business problems.
-Clients paid for her thinking, not her content execution.
-When sessions were excellent, clients renewed.
-When rushed, clients churned.
+Clients were paying for her thinking, not for her content execution.
+When the sessions were excellent, clients renewed; when they were rushed, clients churned.

 Activity 2: High-quality content that moved client metrics (8 hours weekly)

 Not all content was equal.
-Content that directly improved client metrics (traffic, conversions, engagement) drove retention and referrals.
-Generic content met expectations but didn’t wow.
+Content that directly improved client metrics—traffic, conversions, engagement—drove retention and referrals.
+Generic content met expectations but didn’t create any real “wow” that earned renewals or recommendations.

 Activity 3: Quarterly value demonstration (2 hours weekly averaged)

-Every quarter, she showed clients their progress with data.
-These reviews had a one hundred percent correlation with renewals.
-When she skipped them, clients churned.
+Every quarter, she walked clients through their progress using real data.
+Those reviews had a one hundred percent correlation with renewals, and whenever she skipped them, clients churned.

-Week 2 decision: Build the entire business around protecting these eighteen hours.
-Cut everything else.
+Week 2 decision: build the entire business around protecting these eighteen hours—and cut everything else.

 Week 3–4: Brutal Focus Through Subtraction